 A/Prof. Eugene Ek is a fellowship-trained hand, elbow and shoulder surgeon, specialising in arthroscopic and reconstructive surgery of the upper extremity at the Melbourne Orthopaedic Group.

-Eugene grew up in Melbourne, Australia and received his Medical Degree with Honours from the University of Melbourne in 2001.
+Dr. Ek grew up in Melbourne, Australia and received his Medical Degree with Honours from the University of Melbourne in 2001.
 He completed his internship and basic surgical training at St. Vincent’s Hospital Melbourne, and in 2008, completed a PhD in bone and tumour biology at the University of Melbourne for research into osteosarcomas, under the supervision of Prof. Peter Choong.
-Eugene then went on to finish his orthopaedic training in Melbourne and became a Fellow of the Royal Australasian College of Surgeons (FRACS) in 2010
+Eugene then went on to finish his orthopaedic training in Melbourne through the Australian Orthopaedic Association (AOA) and became a Fellow of the Royal Australasian College of Surgeons (FRACS) in 2010.

-Eugene is also actively involved in training both local and overseas surgeons and is a co-supervisor of the Melbourne Orthopaedic Group Shoulder/Upper limb Fellowship Melbourne Orthopaedic Group Shoulder/Upper limb Fellowship and also the Dandenong Hand Fellowship.
+Dr. Ek continues to be active in both teaching and in clinical and biomechanical research.
+He has published over 80 peer-reviewed research articles and several book chapters and frequently presents at national and international conferences.
+He has public/academic appointments at the Austin Hospital, University of Melbourne and at Dandenong Hospital, Monash University, where he holds the position of Adjunct Clinical Associate Professor.
+Eugene is also actively involved in training both local and overseas surgeons and is currently a co-supervisor of the Melbourne Orthopaedic Group Shoulder/Upper limb Fellowship and also the Dandenong Hand Fellowship.
 In addition, he has recently served on the Executive Committee of the Victorian Branch of the Australian Orthopaedic Association (AOA) as the Scientific Secretary.